cloned2k16/niMan/README.md

          finally, if you installed it with NPM you may whant to use 'nim root' command,
           to know where actually is such folder ..
 :D
+## issues
+ please note that some version of NPN version has a much too long path name in his dependencies
+ and that added to an already long path in your current NPM installation
+(which is the root of the niMan)
+ will broke the installation itself ...
+ I'll fixi it ASAP by let you chose a root folder which has to better have a very short path name to prevent
+ such silly dep dependencies

 # Installation - Usage